Zebra on the loose on German autobahn | DW | 02.10.2019

 An escaped circus zebra caused a traffic collision on a highway in northern Germany on Wednesday morning.
-Despite the best efforts of the police, the zebra remains at large.
+The zebra was later shot.

 An escaped circus zebra disrupted traffic and caused an accident on the A20 motorway on Wednesday morning.